Why not learn how to make yeast bread?

 This recipe, I use an electric stand mixer for the kneading, but you can knead it by hand on a floured surface if you like–sometimes I do!

 Let’s Bake Bread!

-I have received several inquiries about bread recipes since the “Getting to Know You and Giveaway” post that I thought I’d include a tutorial today because seriously, making bread does NOT have to be difficult!
+I have received several inquiries about bread recipes and I thought I’d include a tutorial today because seriously, making bread does NOT have to be difficult!